systematic-magic/AgingPMC/research_papers_html.rst

 3.4.
 Check that email line is located below the Author FullName nad does not have any punctuation marks at the end.

 3.5.
-Check that multiple Author + Email pairs are divided by a blank link.
+Check that multiple Author + Email pairs are divided by a blank line.

 .. image:: /_static/corr_format.png
    :alt: Correspondence format

-3.7.
+3.6.
 Check that Author FullName does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.)

-3.8.
+3.7.
 Check that email address is hyperlinked

-3.9.
+3.8.
 Check that Author FullName matches corresponding name in the author list (including the middle initials if any)

 .. image:: /_static/corr_auth_mtch.png
    :alt: Correspondence author match